 USA Yoga has invited me to compete in the 2020 Northeast Regional Asana Championship.
 My video submission scored very well - it was one of the best in my division - and now the real training begins as I intensely prepare for this competition.
 I know many of you will be thinking that the words yoga and competition should never be in the same sentence, however, this is not a yoga competition.
 It is an asana competition, much like a gymnastics competition.
 It should interest all of you that I don't care about winning or losing.
 My goal is to honor my teachers, the ones who threw me into the fire to see if I could survive, the ones who tested me, guided me on a daily basis, and forged me into a yogic katana blade so sharp and honed at 126 pounds that I became the best version of myself.
-I also honor my teachers' teachers before me: Bikram, Bishnu Ghosh, Lahiri Mahasaya, Mahavatar Babaji, and, of course, Lord Krishna, who is basically God.
-I want to show everyone what it means to train at Hot Yoga Philadelphia on a daily basis, the sacrifices and level of commitment you need to make, and how a little girl from Brooklyn who was told she had no athletic ability all her life can do all of this with a happy, smiling face.
-Breathe, believe, and do!
+I want to show everyone what it means to train at Hot Yoga Philadelphia on a daily basis, the sacrifices and level of commitment you need to make, and how a little girl from Brooklyn who was told she had no athletic ability all her life can do all of this and succeed.
+Breathe.
+Believe.
+Do!

 January 10, 2020, 6:00am - class 901 Bikram 75 - Oddly, only one student showed up today and he wanted to try the 75-minute version of my class, so I taught it the same way as on Sunday and it still ended in 75 minutes, thus proving that you can have two sets of Eagle and one set of Tree/Toe, Fixed Firm, and Head to Knee with Stretching and still end on time without the need for supersets.
 "I like the timing and pace of your 75 minute class," the student said.